chrys-exaucet/Real-Time-Face-Recognition/README.md

 2. UseInterface.mlapp
 It is the interface of the user's personal space.
 Must be called by the first interface!
 Otherwise, comment the first 3 lines of its startupfcn.

+4. Database

+Database folder called inside the Connexion.mlapp to recognize regeistered faces.
+You can add there your set of faces, each in a signle folder.
+Note the the way you will name your folder inside the database is the name you should use to get registered with the app.

+If you move the database folder elsewhere or change its name, please modify the database private property inside the Connexion.mlapp accordingly.

+4. FaceApp-Demo
+Contains demo videos and photos of the app installation, look&feel and behavior.